Fully quantum fluctuation theorems: A quantum fluctuation theorem

 Due to the time-reversal symmetry, a perfect transition from $|c_{i+}\rangle$ to $|c_{f+}\rangle$ implies a perfect transition of $|c_{f-}\rangle$ to $|c_{i-}\rangle$.
 More precisely, by combining (\ref{PerfectControlTimeRev}) with the properties $\mathcal{T}(AB) =\mathcal{T}(B)\mathcal{T}(A)$, $\mathcal{T}_{E}(\hat{1}_E) = \hat{1}_E$, as well as the assumptions $\mathcal{T}(V)= V$ and (\ref{AssumpIdc}), one obtains

 As the reader may have noticed, a considerable part of Assumptions \ref{Def2} deals with the control system, which is due to the rather strong idealization that perfect control entails.
-In section \ref{SecConditional} we will abandon this idealization, and as a bonus we also obtain a more lean set of assumptions (cf.~Assumptions \ref{AssumpCondTimeRev}).
+In Appendix \ref{SecConditional} we will abandon this idealization, and as a bonus we also obtain a leaner set of assumptions (cf.~Assumptions \ref{AssumpCondTimeRev}).

 \begin{Lemma} With Assumptions \ref{Def2} it is the case that